TidbitsJS/Learn-RN/readme.md

 ### Plants App

-An app to show plants categories and information.
+An app to show plants categories and information. o watch it on your device, download the expo app from Google Play Store & open the following link

+> Link of Plants App [Open in Expo](https://expo.dev/@tidbit/plants)

 Points: